tamhid92/devops/README.md

 ## VirtualBox Automation
 - `template-powershell.py`: A Python script that generates a **PowerShell script** to deploy a VM in **VirtualBox** using the `VBoxManage` CLI tool

+## Linux From Scratch (LFS) Project
+I have completed a project where I built a Linux distribution from scratch.
+One of the most tedious and repetitive parts of this process involves manually installing all the necessary packages.
+To streamline this, I automated the installation by:
+- Extracting a list of all required packages
+- Scraping the necessary commands from the LFS website
+- Compiling them into a comprehensive Bash script to automate the installation process - **`LFS/scrapeLFS.py`**

 ## Directory Structure
 - **`lib/`** - Contains utility libraries for interacting with **HashiCorp Vault** and **VMWare APIs**